 Hello again!
 It’s Stephanie from Stephie B’s Designs here for another (hopefully helpful!) tutorial.
-This time I’ll be showing you how to sew an elastic waistband two different ways – first, sewn-in and second, using a casing.
+This time I’ll be showing you how to sew an elastic waistband two different ways: (1) a sewn-in elastic waistband; and, (2) an elastic waistband using a casing.

-When sewing children’s clothing I rely heavily on elastic to ensure a good fit that will stretch and grow with little ones, so I find myself using one of these two methods constantly.
+When sewing children’s clothing I rely heavily on elastic to ensure a good fit that will stretch and grow with little ones, so I find myself either sewing in an elastic waistband or using a casing with the waistband constantly.

 The methods on how to sew an elastic waistband below can be used on both knit and woven materials.
 The pictures here within this tutorial are all of woven material and I’m using a contrasting thread so you can clearly see my stitches.